San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to score more than 41 points in five of 10 games this season.
+- San Diego State has combined with its opponents to put up more than 41 points in five of 10 games this season.

-- The two teams combine to score 49.2 points per game, 8.2 more than the total in this contest.
+- UNLV's games have gone over 41 points in eight of nine chances this season.

-- This contest's over/under is 7.9 points lower than the 48.9 these two squads combine to give up per game in 2021.
+- Friday's total is 8.2 points lower than the two team's combined 49.2 points per game average.

-- The average total in Aztecs games this season is 43.9, 2.9 points more than Friday's over/under of 41.
+- These two squads surrender a combined 48.9 points per game, 7.9 more than this contest's over/under.

 - The 54.4 PPG average total in Rebels games this season is 13.4 points more than this game's over/under.